 Each PHE has completed the nationally renowned Certified Peer Educator training through the National Association of Student Personnel Administrators (NASPA) BACCHUS Initiatives.

-The PHEs are available for peer counseling walk-in hours in the Wellness Center on Wednesdays and Fridays from 1:00-3:00pm.
+The PHEs are available for peer counseling walk-in hours in the Wellness Center on Tuesdays and Fridays from 1:00-3:00pm.

 Peer Health Educators are specially trained to talk with students about general mental health and wellness issues, sexuality, academics, and many other concerns affecting students.
 This is not a substitute for seeing a counselor, but is a great resource for students to get help from their peers.